How Interpol's Project Scale Is Helping to Curb Illegal Fishing

 Interpol has shown a commitment in tracking down criminals at sea and bringing justice to international waters.

-Note: This article of part of the series Ending Illegal Fishing 2016
+Note: This article is part of the series Ending Illegal Fishing 2016.

 Coordinated efforts by the international police agency Interpol and partners around the world helped set the stage for the dramatic sinking of the notorious illegal fishing vessel Thunder on April 6, 2015, in the waters off the West African island nation of São Tomé and Príncipe.
 Those efforts also led to the arrest and conviction of the vessel’s captain and crew for crimes related to illegal fishing.